scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

 tab.filter("Total economically active").fill(LEFT).fill(RIGHT).is_not_blank().dimension('indicator', DIRECTLY, ABOVE)
 ```

-These all add dimensions to be retrieved for each cell in the selected
+These four lines all add dimensions to be retrieved for each cell in the
-data, `obs` but use different approaches to locate the cell containing
+selected data, `obs`, but use different approaches to locate the cell
-the dimension information.
+containing the dimension information.

 ##### Line 2

-The `tab.col('A')` in L2 (and L3) selects cells in column A of the
+The `tab.col('A')` in line 2 (L2) and line 3 selects cells in column A
-tab.
+of the tab.

 Next, of the cells in column A, `one_of` selects those that match the
 text `Male`, `Female` or `All Persons`.

 `.dimension('gender', CLOSEST, ABOVE)` specifies what we want to call
-the dimension in the output, along with how we get to the gender cell that
+the dimension in the output — "gender" — along with how we get to the
-corresponds to an observation cell.
+gender cell that corresponds to an observation cell.

-We look for the `CLOSEST` cell of this selection that's above the row
+We look for the `CLOSEST` cell of this selection that's `ABOVE` the row
 where the observation lies.

 ##### Line 3